✓ No Limit on Loan Amounts ✓ Interest Rate Starting @0.74% p.m. ✓ Minimal Documentation Apply Now

 A. What is the SGB Scheme?

 The SGB is a government security, with denominations in grams of gold.
 In simple words, this bond is a substitute for storing physical gold valuables.
-Investors have to pay the required issue price in cash, after which they can redeem the bond in cash post maturity.
+Investors have to pay the required issue price in cash, after which they can redeem the bond in cash post-maturity.

-This scheme was launched by the Government of India on October 30, 2015 as an alternative investment option to storing physical gold.
-Anybody who is an Indian resident, as defined under Foreign Exchange Management Act, 1999, can invest in SGB.
-Individuals, trusts, and Hindu Undivided Family (HUF), universities and charitable institutions are eligible.
-Individual investors whose residential status has changed from resident to non-resident can hold SGB till early redemption/maturity.
+This scheme was launched by the Government of India in November 2015 as an alternative investment option to storing physical gold.
+Anybody who is an Indian resident, as defined under the Foreign Exchange Management Act, 1999, can invest in SGB.

 B. Key Features of the Scheme

-The Bond shall be repayable on the expiration of eight years from the date of issue of the bond.
-The price of the SGB will be in Indian rupees, and the closing price is based on the previous week's average closing price of gold worth 999 purity as published by IBJA (India Bullion and Jewellers Association Ltd).
+The Bond shall be repayable on the expiration of 8 years from the date of issue of the bond.
+The price of the SGB will be in Indian Rupees.

-On maturity and in case of premature redemption, the Bonds shall be redeemed in Indian Rupees and the redemption price shall be based on simple average of closing price of gold of 999 purity of previous week (Monday to Friday) for SGBs issued under tranche 1 to 9 and previous three working days for tranches issued thereafter at the rate published by the India Bullion and Jewellers Association Limited.
+The RBI guidelines note that “On maturity and in case of premature redemption, the Bonds shall be redeemed in Indian Rupees and the redemption price shall be based on a simple average of the closing price of gold of 999 purity of previous week (Monday to Friday) for SGBs issued under tranche 1 to 9 and previous three working days for tranches issued thereafter at the rate published by the India Bullion and Jewellers Association Limited.”

-The interest on the bonds, as applicable, shall be paid on a half yearly basis.
+The interest on the bonds, as applicable, shall be paid on a half-yearly basis.
 The amount will be credited by RBI to the bank account of the holder.

-Disclaimer: The guidelines stated here refer to the RBI circular RBI/2021-2022/114 on ‘Sovereign Gold Bond Scheme of the Government of India (GoI) - Procedural Guidelines.
+Disclaimer: The guidelines stated here refer to the RBI circular RBI/2021-2022/114 on the ‘Sovereign Gold Bond Scheme of the Government of India (GoI) - Procedural Guidelines.

 Read More